 BHP also frequently gives out respectable dividends.
 Its latest, a final 2021 dividend of $2 per share paid out on 30 June 2021, making BHP’s returns to shareholder over $15 billion for the full 2021 year.2

 In 2020, Glencore produced 1.26 million tonnes of copper and sold 3.4 million tonnes of the commodity (including reserves) through its marketing business.
-This was in line with pre-Covid-19 pandemic 2019 production – an impressive feat considering the disruptions to mines caused by Covid-19 pandemic lockdowns in 2020, particularly in South Africa.
+This was in line with Covid-19 pre-pandemic 2019 production – an impressive feat considering the disruptions to mines caused by Covid-19 lockdowns in 2020, particularly in South Africa.
 Copper production is expected to stay relatively flat for the short term, with a guidance of 1.22 million tonnes for 2021 and no guidance released yet for 2022.4

 For the first half of 2021, Glencore reported strong results, with revenue up 32% from $70.96 million in the first half of 2020 to $93.8 million in June 2021, driven largely by higher copper prices.
-Even more encouragingly, adjusted earnings before interest, tax, depreciation and amortisation earnings before interest, tax, depreciation and amortisation (EBITDA) was up from $4.83 billion in 2020 to $8.65 billion in 2021.5 Glencore reinstated their dividend in February 2021 and also announced in August 2021 that they would return an additional $2.8 billion to shareholders, thanks to the windfall experienced by significantly higher copper prices.
-This would include a special dividend of 0.4c per share.
+Even more encouragingly, adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) was up from $4.83 billion in 2020 to $8.65 billion in 2021.5 Glencore reinstated their dividend in February 2021 and also announced in August 2021 that they would return an additional $2.8 billion to shareholders, thanks to the windfall experienced by significantly higher copper prices.
+This would include a special dividend of 0.4 cents per share.

 UK-based Rio Tinto is one of the world’s biggest metals mining companies, with commodities like copper, iron ore, uranium, gold and even diamonds among its biggest outputs.
 Also stemming back to the 1800s, Rio Tinto is an LSE-listed company.

-Copper ore production at Rio Tinto has suffered disruption due to Covid-19 pandemic, with mined copper production figures for 2021 (Q2) at 115,500 tonnes – 13% lower than Q2 2020.6 Production was also somewhat affected by an anticipated slope failure at the company’s operations in Kennecott in May 2021.
+Copper ore production at Rio Tinto has suffered disruption due to Covid-19, with mined copper production figures for second quarter (Q2) 2021 at 115,500 tonnes – 13% lower than Q2 2020.6 Production was also somewhat affected by an anticipated slope failure at the company’s operations in Kennecott in May 2021.
 However, the ore involved was largely recoverable, causing only a temporary disruption.